mpadillaruiz/transit_test_react/README.md

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.<br>
 Server listens to http://localhost:3001<br>
-A proxy is configured to link client/server.
+A proxy is configured to link client/server.<br>
+The web app has been successfully tested in Chrome and Firefox.

 ## Folder Structure
 ```